bersler/OpenLogReplicator-docker/README.md

 You can download the files from https://www.oracle.com/database/technologies/instant-client.html

+1. Compile with CentOS 7 image:
-Place the files in the main folder and run:
+Place the files in the folder and run:

+    cd CentOS
     bash build.sh

+2. Compile with Ubuntu 20.04 image:
+Place the files in the folder and run:

+    cd Ubuntu
+    bash build.sh

 The script will automatically create a docker image with OpenLogReplicator.
-The image is based on CentOS 7.